markus-wa/glmixer-mirror/README.txt

 The principle of interaction is to drop video files into a workspace, and to move them in a circular area to change their opacity ; if you selects two videos, moving them together makes a fading transition, and this principle is generalized to any number of videos.
-Direct interaction with the video icons allows to be fast and reactive, and also to move and deform them on screen.
+Direct interaction with the video icons allows you to be fast and reactive, and to move and deform videos on screen.

 The output of your operations is shown in the main rendering window, which should for example be displayed full-screen on an external monitor or a projector, or can